Cnuas

 Why emulation, not virtualisation

-A student cannot bring home a $200,000 InfiniBand switch or a 4x H100 server.
+Not all developers, researchers and students can get access to a rack-scale GPU cluster, or to the cutting-edge AI/HPC GPU and accelerator platforms inside it.
 Existing Linux virt approaches (bridges, Soft-RoCE) hide the hardware semantics that matter, such as DCB, ECN marking, IB LIDs and GPU peer DMA.
-Cnuas keeps those semantics in software so what you learn here transfers directly to NVIDIA, AMD or Intel production hardware.
+Cnuas keeps those semantics in software so what you learn here transfers directly to production-grade AI/HPC GPU and accelerator platforms.

-Each component is its own open-source project under PacketFive.
+Cnuas is built from four hardware components, each its own open-source project under PacketFive, plus a software stack that mirrors the NVIDIA developer experience.
 Cnuas ties them together as the integration and orchestration layer.

 🔌